About the Faculty

 - Mechanical Engineering

-Almost all programmes of BEng (JS6963) being offered are accredited by the Hong Kong Institution of Engineers (HKIE).
+All programmes of BEng under JS6963 being offered are accredited by the Hong Kong Institution of Engineers (HKIE).
 With that standing, the professional qualification of our engineering graduates is mutually recognized by most countries, such as the United States, Australia, Canada, Japan, Korea, New Zealand, Singapore and South Africa.
 Such recognition widens graduates’ career opportunities globally.

-The Faculty aims to provide all-rounded education to students equipping graduates not only with knowledge of cutting-edge technology, but also positive and lateral thinking, versatility of approach, excellent communication and social skills; professional integrity, international exposure and other highly-regarded personal attributes.
+The Faculty aims to provide all-rounded education to students equipping graduates not only with knowledge of cutting-edge technology, but also excellent communication and social skills; innovation mindset, lifelong attitude, professional integrity and international exposure.

 |Title||Abbreviation to be used in the application form||Code||Number of first-year places|